pubkey/rxdb/docs-src/custom-build.md

 } from 'rxdb/plugins/pouchdb';
 addRxPlugin(RxDBAdapterCheckPlugin);

-// add pouchdb specific plugins (non RxDB plugins) addPouchPlugin(require('pouchdb-adapter-idb'));
+// Add pouchdb specific plugins (non RxDB plugins)
+// Here we add the idb adapter that stores data inside of IndexedDB. addPouchPlugin(require('pouchdb-adapter-idb'));

 // with that you can create a database with the pouchdb storage engine